 Overview of Vermont Mortgages

-Vermont is dotted with quaint towns, covered bridges and gorgeous natural lookouts that make the state a popular place to own a home.
-Vermont’s mortgage rates don’t have a clear historical trend, tending to vary slightly above or below the national average.
-Vermont counties’ conforming limits are uniform, but the FHA limits see more variation.
+Vermont is dotted with quaint towns, covered bridges and gorgeous natural lookouts.
+These features make it a popular place to own a home.
+Vermont’s mortgage rates don’t have a clear historical trend, tending to slightly vary both above and below the national average.
+Vermont counties’ conforming limits are uniform, but FHA limits see more variation.

 National Mortgage Rates